Fire Path

 Final Thoughts

-FIRE isn’t about perfect formulas.
-It’s about building adaptable, realistic plans.
+FIRE isn't about perfect formulas.
+It's about building adaptable, testable planning mindsets.

 Tools & Resources